TarikOzpamuk/IML2-/task1.md

 ## 2. Hyperparameter Tuning (k‑fold CV)

-A grid search was carried out for each kernel:
+We did a grid search for each kernel:

 ### **Linear Kernel**